-- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for vaccinations against encapsulated bacteria.
-(5.1) - Vaccinate patients against encapsulated bacteria as recommended at least 2 weeks prior to administering the first dose of EMPAVELI unless the risks of delaying EMPAVELI therapy outweigh the risks of developing a serious infection.
+- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations vaccinations against encapsulated bacteria.
+(5.1) - against encapsulated Vaccinate patients bacteria recommended at least 2 weeks prior to administering the first dose of EMPAVELI unless the risks of delaying EMPAVELI therapy outweigh the risks of developing a serious infection.
 See Warnings and Precautions (5.1) for additional guidance on managing the risk of serious infections. - Vaccination reduces, but does not eliminate, the risk of serious infections.
 Monitor patients for early signs of serious infections and evaluate immediately if infection is suspected.
 (5.1)